conduktor/conduktor-poc-kafka-protocol/interceptor-framework/README.md

 It also processes the interceptor configuration, which is specified in `application.yaml`.

-### Interceptor jar
+### Interceptor framework jar

-The Interceptor jar file contains the `Interceptor.java` implementations and the `Plugin.java` implementation.
+The Interceptor framework jar file contains the `Interceptor.java` implementations and the `Plugin.java` implementation.
 The jar file should be added to the classpath of your gateway to provide access to the Interceptor functionality.

 # Details